mariallugare/News-App/README.md

 Flask
 # Set Up Requirements
 GitHub

 Python version 3

 Text Editor, either Atom or Visual Studio

 Web Browser, Preferably Chrome

-Heroku for Deployment
+Heroku for

-Set Up Process
+# Set Up Process
 Ensure you have installed all the requirements before trying to run the app.
 Git Clone the news-app from Github,open it in your preferred editor on your terminal, switch to virtual environment